 As both outputs share the same equipment and capital investment, Equatic can achieve unique cost, another enabler of the decarbonized economy.

-Our novel electrolytic process, developed by scientists at UCLA’s Institute for Carbon Management, is based on continuous (flow-through) electrolysis of sea-water to permanently lock CO2 within stable carbonate solids and in the form of dissolved inorganic carbon (DIC).
-It is this permanent "lock-up" that allows the ocean to draw-down additional CO2 from the atmosphere.
+Our novel electrolytic process, developed by scientists at UCLA’s Institute for Carbon Management, is based on continuous (flow-through) electrolysis of seawater to permanently lock CO2 within stable carbonate solids and in the form of dissolved inorganic carbon (DIC).
+It is this permanent "lock-up" that allows the ocean to store the atmospheric CO2 that Equatic captures within the boundaries of our plants.

 Based on the learnings from the two pilots, Equatic is already engineering the next scale of plant, which be able to remove thousands of metric tons of CO2 per year.